E-min/stock-app/README.md

 - Filtering functionality to easily find and list purchases and sales.

 ## Technologies Used
+- pnpm for package management.
+- Vite for development environment.
 - React for the front-end interface.
 - Axios for API calls.
 - React Router for single page applications.